 - Divide the couscous equally among the meal prep containers.
-Then add all the chopped veggies, olives, chickpea salad, and top everything with a good serving of hummus (if you are making the hummus on the go, you'll need an extra 5 minutes, and you can follow my recipe here).
+Then add all the chopped veggies, olives, chickpea salad, and top everything with a good serving of hummus (if you are making the hummus on the go, you'll need an extra 5 minutes – you can follow my recipe here).

-- Divide the remaining dressing between the bowls, and remember to mix well before eating.
+- Divide the remaining dressing between the bowls, and mix well before eating.

 Did you make this recipe?
 Tag @gatheringdreams on Instagram.
 I want to see it!